patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Start all the applications and libraries and navigate to _*remote1/page-6*_.
+👉 Start the applications and libraries and navigate to _*remote1/page-6*_.
 Click on the button *"Increment count"*.
 Everytime the button is clicked, the top left counter should increment by 1.

 ### Share a custom service

-This shell offer a few built-in services but by no mean covers all the services a mature application will need.
-That's why the shell runtime accept a bucket of custom services.
+The shell runtime offers a few built-in services.
+Hoewerver, by no mean these services alone can support the needs of a mature application.
+That's why custom services can be added to the shell runtime.

-👉 First, create a `TrackingService` class in the host application.
+👉 First, add a `TrackingService` class to the host application:

 ```tsx
 // host - trackingService.ts